-- (35) Meal Allowance.-If employees (other than those employed in egg packing establishments) are required to work overtime for one hour or more beyond the daily time of ending work and are not informed by the employer the day before that they are so required to work they shall be paid as a meal allowance, 1s.
-6d. in the case of males and 1s. in the case of females. - (36) REST PERIOD.-A rest period of ten minutes, at a time fixed by the employer, between 10 a.m. and 11.30 a.m. each day shall be allowed to female employees (other than those employed in egg packing establishments), such time not to count as time worked. - (37) RIGHT OF ENTRY OF UNION OFFICIAL.-A duly accredited representative of the Federated Storemen and Packers' Union of Australia shall have the right to enter employers' establishments during the midday meal hour for the purpose of interviewing employees on legitimate Union business on the following conditions:-
+- (37) REST PERIOD.-A rest period of ten minutes, at a time fixed by the employer, between 10 s.m. and 11.30 a.m. each day shall be allowed to female employees (other than those employed in egg packing establishments), such time not to count as time worked. - (38) RIGHT OF ENTRY OF UNION OFFICIAL.-A duly accredited representative of the Federated Storemen and Packers' Union of Australia shall have the right to enter employers' establishments during the midday meal hour for the purpose of interviewing employees on legitimate Union business on the following conditions:-